jina/refactoring/outline.md

     * you have new requirements
     * the design or UI needs to change
     * code smell
+  * general compromise and getting everyone on the same page
+    * understanding principles of why you are doing a certain way
+  * systems, not pages
  * Using Sass to refactor
    * why it's valuable
      * allows us to make modules